yonikremer/grouped_sampling/README.md

 ## The code:

 ### The Algorithm Itself:
-You can install it using `python -m pip install -q grouped sampling` All of the code is under the src/grouped_sampling
+You can install it using `python -m pip install -q grouped-sampling` All of the code is under the src/grouped_sampling

 ### The Demo